HomeReports › Warrick County, Indiana

 100%

 Average filings per calendar month across all observed years.
-Relative column shows each month as a percentage of the peak month (Mar).
+Relative column shows each month as a percentage of the peak month (Mar), with a 1.6x peak-to-trough ratio.

 ZIP code distress hotspots